KGEN (KGEN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 KGEN Historical Price

-According to the latest data gathered on KGEN live price page, the current price of KGEN is 0.2477USD.
+According to the latest data gathered on KGEN live price page, the current price of KGEN is 0.2354USD.
 The circulating supply of KGEN(KGEN) is

 In the past 24 hours, KGEN has shown a price movement of